-Year 1 Year 2 Year 3 Year 4 Year 5 000 Employ people with experience of using our services (obj.
+Year 1 Year 2 Year 3 Year 4 Year 5 1.
+We co-create and co-deliver care services Employ people with experience o loy people with experience of using our services (obj.
 1.1) Care services led by people who have experience using our services (obj.
-1.1) 1.
-We co-create and codeliver care services Training and skills for people who use our services (obj.
+1.1) Training and skills for people who use our services (obj.
 1.2) Work experience offered to people with lived experience (obj.
-1.2) Employ people with experience o f using our services in operational roles (obj.
+1.2) Employ people with experience o of using our services in operational roles (obj.
 1.2) with people who have lived experience Design approach to co- production (obj.
 1.3) Embed co-production approach (obj.
 1.3) Develop and embed approach to improve approach (obj.
 1.3) evaluate and continuously 2.
 We collaborate Provide ways for staff to connect with partner organisations (obj.
 2.1) Establish and strengthen relation nships with our partners (obj.
 2.1) with our partners to understand our populations and Agree and embed a population health management approach (obj.
 2.2) Identify unmet need in our popul ation (obj.
 2.2) provide proactive integrated care Work with our partners to address unmet need in our populations (obj.
 2.3) Establish new ways of working with partners (obj.
-2.3) Use shared community assets crea improve accessibility of our servic A n 3 Embed research and development into service design and delivery (obj.
+2.3) Use shared community assets crea improve accessibility of our service Josa Josa Embed research and development into service design and delivery (obj.
 3.1) Embed collective leadership and improvement (obj.
 3.1) a culture of continuous 3.
-Develop a robust approach to me in access, experience and outcom Embed equity considerations and approach to care service co-design We provide high quality, equitable and sustainable care services Build capacity, capability and flexibility into our care services workforce (obj.
+Develop a robust approach to me in access, experience and outcom Embed equity considerations and approach to care service co-desig requirements into our n (obj.
+3.2) We provide high quality, equitable and sustainable care services Build capacity, capability and flexibility into our care services workforce (obj.
 3.3) Co-design care services that are environmentally sustainable (obj.
 3.3) Invest in proactive care and comn nunity-based support (obj.
 3.3) Develop a comprehensive training and skills offering to all staff (obj.
 3.4) Enhance resources to support sta off wellbeing (obj.
 3.4)